-Chelsea Parker completed her first aid training with St John just two weeks before her father suffered a cardiac arrest in his sleep, which she was alerted to by her mother.
-In the middle of the night Chelsea sprang into action, performing CPR until an ambulance arrived and could apply a defibrillator, ultimately saving her father’s life.
+Emily Brown (*name changed for privacy reasons) completed her first aid training with St John just two weeks before her father suffered a cardiac arrest in his sleep, which she was alerted to by her mother.
+In the middle of the night Emily sprang into action, performing CPR until an ambulance arrived and could apply a defibrillator, ultimately saving her father’s life.

-Chelsea believes her recent first aid course was the reason she had the knowledge and confidence to help her father.
-“I encourage everyone to be first aid trained, as you really do not know when you will need to use these lifesaving skills”, Chelsea said.
+Emily believes her recent first aid course was the reason she had the knowledge and confidence to help her father.
+“I encourage everyone to be first aid trained, as you really do not know when you will need to use these lifesaving skills”, Emly said.